kalekdev/uni/semester-1/nus-1/notes.typ

 - To ensure $arrow(B)$ remains finite, $arrow(H) -> 0$ within a a ferromagnet.

 === Magnetic Circuits
 Magnetic fields are confined within ferromagnetic loops and "conducted".
-This seems to be a result of the superposition of the magnetisation field + external field causing the domains to align in such a way that the field navigate around curves.
+This seems to be a result of the superposition of the magnetisation field + external field causing the domains to align in such a way that the field navigates around curves.
 Although the boundary conditions imply that the normal component would be much higher than the tangential component as the lines exit into the air, the magnetic field lines already begin to curve earlier and they are effectively completely tangent to the outer boundary of the ferromagnet.
 LTD: These effects are best investigated in a simulation, not very clear in the diagram below

 #figure(
   image("images/magnetic-circuit.png", width: 40%),
 ) <fig-magnetic-circuit>

-Magnetic flux $Phi$ is analog to current in this model.
+Cross-sectional magnetic flux $Phi$ is analog to current in this model.
 In the above diagram, the magnetic flux must be the same at all cross-sections of the ferromagnet.

 ==== Magnetomotive Force
-Just like electric potential difference, the work done on a hypothetical test North monopole by a magnetic field (it's not a force or causing any actual movement) can be defined as:
+Just like electric potential difference, the work done on a hypothetical test North monopole by a magnetic field (although it's a hypothetical scenario and doesn't cause any actual movement) can be defined as:
 $
   cal(F) = integral_(P 1)^(P 2) arrow(H) d arrow(s)
 $